tj/should.js/Readme.md

 # should.js

 _should_ is an expressive, readable, test framework agnostic, assertion library.
 Main goals of this library __to be expressive__ and __to be helpful__.
-It means test code should be clean, and error messages enough helpfull to understand error.
+It keeps your test code clean, and your error messages helpful.

 It extends the `Object.prototype` with a single non-enumerable getter that allows you to express how that object should behave, also it returns itself when required with `require`.